fossabot/everpl/docs/source/api/handling_errors.rst

 This error can be thrown on POST requests on ``/auth`` endpoint.
 It may indicate that:

-- the user specified a non-exising username;
+- the user specified a non-existing username;
 - the user specified an invalid password value.

 This error indicates some issue from the user-side.
 In this case please,